-Automation Testing Life Cycle ( ATLC ) Phases: Automation testing is an integral part of the software development life cycle.
+Automation Testing Life Cycle ( ATLC ) Phases: Automation testing is integral to the software development life cycle.
 It helps developers and testers catch bugs in the code that might otherwise slip through.
-By automating manual testing, it ensures that a large amount of tests are run at any given time and helps cut down on cycle time.
+Automating manual testing ensures that many tests are run at any given time and helps reduce cycle time.

-In One of Our article we have discussed about the Software Testing Life Cycle (STLC), The main goal behind that is by using that we can able to deliver an Best software.
-In the similar way we are following Automation Testing Life Cycle (ATLC) to create an best automation testing framework and an better results.
+In one of our articles, we discussed the Software Testing Life Cycle (STLC); the main goal behind that is that we can deliver the best software by using it.
+In a similar way, we are following the Automation Testing Life Cycle (ATLC) to create the best automation testing framework and better results.

-This guide will help you understand the key elements involved in Automation Testing Life Cycle and how it helps ensure that quality remains consistent throughout each phase of a project’s life cycle.
+This guide will help you understand the key elements in the Automation Testing Life Cycle and how it helps ensure that quality remains consistent throughout each project’s life cycle phase.

 Automation Testing Life Cycle Phases

-Below we have mentioned the list of Phases of Automation Testing Life Cycle (ATLC):
+Below, we have mentioned the list of Phases of the Automation Testing Life Cycle (ATLC):

 - Determining The Scope Of Test Automation

 - Test Plan, Design, and Strategy

 - Setting Up The Test Environment